EvoEvolver/EvoNote/doc_in_py/README.md

 # DocInPy - Documentation just in your Python code

-`DocInPy` is a standard for putting documentation just in your Python code.
+DocInPy is a standard for putting documentation just in your Python code.
 It is proposed to provide another option other than the current standard of putting documentation in a separate file.
-Though it is not new to mix documentation with code, in `DocInPy`, you can also do
+Though it is not new to mix documentation with code, in DocInPy, you can also do

 - Adding sections to your functions and classes
 - Adding examples to your functions and classes